minetest/minetest/doc/lua_api.md

     * `position`: `{x=num, y=num, z=num}`, relative, `default {x=0, y=0, z=0}`
     * `rotation`: `{x=num, y=num, z=num}`, default `{x=0, y=0, z=0}`
 * `get_bone_position(bone)`:
+    * returns bone parameters previously set by `set_bone_position`
     * returns `position, rotation` of the specified bone (as vectors)
+    * note: position is relative to the object
 * `set_properties(object property table)`:
     * set a number of object properties in the given table
     * only properties listed in the table will be changed